-- A. Creation of Library Department (PWPL) To effectively provide services and resources as a single entity, the PWC Library Department and Library Advisory Board were created, effective September 1, 2020, via BOCS Resolution 20-578. - B. Interjurisdictional Agreement with the City of Manassas BOCS Resolution 20-442 authorized a new ten-year agreement between PWC and the City of Manassas which continues the partnership to provide library services to the residents of the City of Manassas and PWC, effective July 1, 2020.
+- A. Creation of Library Department To effectively provide services and resources as a single entity, the PWC Library Department and Library Advisory Board were created, effective September 1, 2020, via BOCS Resolution 20-578. - B. Interjurisdictional Agreement with the City of Manassas The City of Manassas and PWC entered into a new ten-year agreement which continues the partnership to provide library services to the residents of the City of Manassas and PWC, effective July 1, 2020.
 As part of the new partnership agreement, the County secured lease space to establish a library within the City of Manassas boundaries.
 Furthermore, as part of the agreement, the City will contribute a total of \$1,236,000 to support the lease and library resources.
 The new library branch within the City of Manassas was created within existing PWPL resources and without additional staffing.
 A permanent budget shift was initiated to the Fleet & Facilities Management department for \$165,000 to cover the lease expense of the new City of Manassas Library branch. - C. Expenditure Shifts A total of \$413,800 in expenditures have been shifted between object codes within Library funding to better align the budget.
 This is a shift of existing resources with no net change to Library's overall budget. - D. Public Services Program Consolidation The Public Services Program consolidated neighborhood and full-service library performance measures into a single representation to be more coherent.
-By combining duplicate activities and workload measures PWPL continues to provide resources as a single entity and reflects the evolving community.
+By combining duplicate activities and workload measures PWPL continues to provide resources as a single entity, programming that grows their user base, and reflects the evolving community.